marklourenco/MemoryGame/README.md

   * Flip cards to find matching fruit pairs.
   * Every incorrect match adds one “X” (a strike).
   * Reach 5 strikes and you lose the game.
+* **Timer:** Track how long you take to complete each game.
+* **High Scores:** The fastest completion time for each difficulty is saved locally and displayed on the high score screen.
 * **Replay Options:** After losing, choose to go back to the home screen or play again.

 ---